Best Marketing Email Newsletters: A Mega List of Examples

 Useful content — Provides information that aligns with what was promoted and that makes an impact on my day.
 Can I learn something valuable from every edition?

-Not overly salesly — I can’t stand getting email newsletters that are blatant promos.
-I signed up for your newsletter to get knowledge, not to have you try to push me to buy XYZ.
-Your newsletter should be nurturing a relationship with me and building trust so that eventually I’ll want whatever you’re offering.
+Not overly salesly — I can’t stand getting email newsletters that are just blatant sales promo over and over.
+I signed up for your newsletter to get some kind of value or insights, not to have you try to push me to buy XYZ.
+A newsletter should be nurturing a relationship with me and building trust so that eventually I’ll want whatever is being offered.

 Marketing Newsletters by Brands/Groups